-The fishery for pollock in the Gulf of Alaska is entirely shore-based with approximately 90% of the catch taken with pelagic trawls.
+The pollock target fishery in the Gulf of Alaska is entirely shore-based with approximately 90% of the catch taken with pelagic trawls.
 During winter, fishing effort targets pre-spawning aggregations in Shelikof Strait and near the Shumagin Islands (Fig. 1.1).
-Fishing in summer is less predictable, but typically occurs on the east side of Kodiak Island and along the Alaska Peninsula.
+Fishing in summer is less predictable, but typically occurs in deep-water troughs on the east side of Kodiak Island and along the Alaska Peninsula.

 Incidental catch in the Gulf of Alaska directed pollock fishery is low.
-For tows classified as pollock targets in the Gulf of Alaska between 2006 and 2010, on average about 93% of the catch by weight of FMP species consisted of pollock (Table 1.2).
+For tows classified as pollock targets in the Gulf of Alaska between 2007 and 2011, on average about 94% of the catch by weight of FMP species consisted of pollock (Table 1.2).
 Nominal pollock targets are defined by the dominance of pollock in the catch, and may include tows where other species were targeted, but where pollock were caught instead.
-The most common managed species in the incidental catch are arrowtooth flounder, Pacific cod, flathead sole, Pacific ocean perch, miscellaneous flatfish, and the shortraker/rougheye rockfish complex.
-The most common non-target species are squid, eulachon, various shark species (e.g., Pacific sleeper sharks, spiny dogfish, salmon shark), jellyfish, and grenadiers.
-Bycatch estimates for prohibited species over the period 2006-2010 are given in Table 1.3.
-Bycatch of Chinook salmon is the most consequential prohibited species caught as bycatch in the pollock fishery.
+The most common managed species in the incidental catch are arrowtooth flounder, Pacific cod, flathead sole, squid, shallow-water flatfish, and various shark species (e.g., Pacific sleeper sharks, spiny dogfish, salmon shark).
+The most common non-target species are eulachon and other osmerids, grenadiers, and jellyfish.
+Bycatch estimates for prohibited species over the period 2007-2011 are given in Table 1.3.
+Chinook salmon are the most important prohibited species caught as bycatch in the pollock fishery.
 The peak in Chinook salmon bycatch in 2010 led the Council to adopt management measures to reduce Chinook salmon bycatch.

-Kodiak is the major port for pollock in the Gulf of Alaska, with 65% of the 2006-2010 landings.
-In the western Gulf of Alaska, Sand Point, Dutch Harbor, King Cove, and Akutan are important ports, sharing

-35% of 2006-2010 landings.
-Secondary ports, including Alitak Bay, Cordova, Homer, Juneau, Ketchikan, Ninilchik, Seward, and Sitka account for less than 1% of the 2006-2010 landings.
+Kodiak is the major port for pollock in the Gulf of Alaska, with 67% of the 2007-2011 landings.
+In the western Gulf of Alaska, Sand Point, Dutch Harbor, King Cove, and Akutan are important ports, sharing 32% of 2007-2011 landings.
+Secondary ports, including Cordova, Homer, Juneau, Ketchikan, Seward, and Sitka account for less than 1% of the 2007-2011 landings.

 Since 1992, the Gulf of Alaska pollock Total Allowable Catch (TAC) has been apportioned spatially and temporally to reduce potential impacts on Steller sea lions.
-The details of the apportionment scheme have evolved over time, but the general objective is to allocate the TAC to management areas based on the distribution of surveyed biomass, and to establish three or four seasons between mid-January and autumn during which some fraction of the TAC can be taken.
+The details of the apportionment scheme have evolved over time, but the general objective is to allocate the TAC to management areas based on the distribution of surveyed biomass, and to establish three or four seasons between mid-January and fall during which some fraction of the TAC can be taken.
 The Steller Sea Lion Protection Measures implemented in 2001 established four seasons in the Central and Western GOA beginning January 20, March 10, August 25, and October 1, with 25% of the total TAC allocated to each season.
 Allocations to management areas 610, 620 and 630 are based on the seasonal biomass distribution as estimated by groundfish surveys.
 In addition, a new harvest control rule was implemented that requires suspension of directed pollock fishing when spawning biomass declines below 20% of the reference unfished level.